Model Combination in Risk Sharing under Ambiguity: Application to Spanish auto insurance data

 Using cross-validation, we estimate 101 models from the data set.
 We estimate the counterparty's model, $\P_C$, using the full data set.
 For the other 100 models, denoted by $\P_k$, $ k = 1, \ldots, 100$, we sample 50\% of the data and then estimate the model parameters given that subset.
 We assume that under all models the claim arrival rate is Poisson distributed with rate $\lambda_k$ and that the severity distribution is Gamma distributed with shape parameter $m_k > 0$ and scale parameter $\phi_k > 0$ for $\kinI$.
 We could use any other parametric or non-parametric loss distributions, e.g., kernel density estimators, log-normal, mixture of Gammas, Weibull, or other typical loss model distributions, however, as the purpose of this section is illustrative, we opt to keep the individual models simple.

 Both the arrival rate and the severity distribution are estimated from each data set by maximum likelihood.
 The arrival rates are estimated using the number of claims per policy.
-The severity distributions are fit to the average claim size per policy, using a weighted log-likelihood function and the \texttt{bbmle} package in \texttt{R} \citep{bbmle}.

-The parameter estimates are shown in \cref{fig:CV_params}.
+The severity distributions are fit to the average claim size per policy using the \texttt{bbmle} package in \texttt{R} \citep{bbmle}.
+The parameter estimates are shown in \zcref{fig:CV_params}.
 The estimated parameters of the $\P_k$ models, $k=1,\ldots,100$, are in black, while the estimated parameters of $\P_C$ are in red.
 We observe a negative relationship between shape and scale, and no discernible relationship between the arrival rate and the shape and scale parameters.
-The estimated parameters for the counterparty's (full) model are arrival rate $\lambda_C = 0.52$, shape $m_C= 0.58$, and scale $\phi_C=654.98$. \cref{assump:intgr_comp} and \cref{assump:intgr_comp_jk} hold for the parameter estimates for the models $\P_k$, $k=1,\ldots,100$ and $\P_C$.
+The estimated parameters for the counterparty's (full) model are arrival rate $\lambda_C = 0.52$, shape $m_C= 0.27$, and scale $\phi_C=1415$. \zcref{assump:intgr_comp} and \zcref{assump:intgr_comp_jk} hold for the parameter estimates for the models $\P_k$, $k=1,\ldots,100$ and $\P_C$.